PoTTyeS/EasyScript/README.md

 # EasyScript

-ES is something like Framework for python with own file type .es
+EasyScript is something like Framework for python with own file type .es

 EasyScript:
 - Print anything